Components

 Statement-based JSX

 In TSRX, JSX elements are statements — they appear directly in the component body rather than being expressions you assign or return.
-All text content must be wrapped in {} expression braces.
+Static text can be written as direct double-quoted children, while dynamic values and JavaScript expressions still use {}.

 1 component Greeting() {

-3 <p>{'Welcome to TSRX.'}</p>
+3 <p>"Welcome to TSRX."</p>

 4 }

 This means you can't assign JSX to a variable or return it from a function by default.
-When you need JSX as a value — to assign it, pass it as a prop, or return it from a helper — wrap it in <>...</> or the explicit <tsx></tsx>:
+When you need native TSRX as a value — to assign it, pass it as a prop, or return it from a helper — wrap it in <tsrx>...</tsrx>.
+Use <>...</> or <tsx>...</tsx> when you want JSX-style children instead:

 1 component App() {

-2 const title = <><span class="title">{'Settings'}</span></>;
+2 const title = <tsrx><span class="title">"Settings"</span></tsrx>;

 3 <Card {title} />